dtlnor/VapourSynth-TMaskCleanerMod/README.md

     Discards connected areas that less than `length` pixels.
 (Use `reverse` to discard areas larger than `length`)

 - **thresh** = `235`
     Binarize threshold.
 Discards pixels with values less than `thresh` before applying the `length` filter.
 Range: 0-255 for 8-bit input, 0-65535 for 16-bit input.
+Default `235 << (bitsPerSample - 8)`

 - **fade** = `0`
     Controls gradual transition from 0 to 255: